-709. An heir who intends to make use of the inventory right must apply to a notary, not later than two months from receipt of notice regarding the opening of succession, with a petition to charge a bailiff with the preparation of an inventory pursuant to the provisions of the Civil Procedure Law, or in cases indicated by law - the Orphan's court.
+709. An heir who intends to make use of the inventory right must apply to a notary, not later than within two months from receipt of notice regarding the opening of succession, with a petition to charge a bailiff with the preparation of an inventory pursuant to the provisions of the Civil Procedure Law, or in cases indicated by law - the Orphan's and Custody Court.